ubunatic/favicon-switcher/README.md

     />
 </p>

-faviconSwitcher is a webextension to allow users to customize favicons with custom images.
+Favicon Switcher is a webextension to allow users to customize favicons with custom images.

 ## License